 Voicemail Drop Best Practices

-- Check national and state Do Not Call (DNC) lists before sending voice drops
+- Check all phone numbers against national and state DNC lists before dialing

-- Immediately update customer files if they request DNC status or appear on the registry
+- Update customer information if they request DNC status or appear on the registry

 Frequently Asked Questions (FAQs)